ShafSpecs/journal-stack/README.md

 - **Themes**: I'm looking for more themes to add to the stack.
 If you have a site theme you'd like to add, please open an issue and let me know!
 - **Testing**: More test use-cases.
 Currently, they cover the barest minimum and not enough to test anything realistically.
 Contributions in this regard would very much be appreciated.
 - **Critical Feedback**: Most important one 😄, critical feedback.
 Could range from code colocation, to my apprach to fetching and caching, to the documentation itself.
 I'm open to all feedback.
 Thank you!

+### Contributing Opportunities

+If you are unsure of where to start, here are a few stuffs that would be nice to have:

+- **Improved Typing**: The typing for the app is quite good, however there are a few `any` types sprinkled here and there that could be improved upon.
+- **More mock docs**: More docs can't hurt, right? 😄
+- **Improved Documentation**: I don't mean the code itself, I mean this docs you are reading right now.
+It could be more explanatory, more detailed, more concise, etc. Any improvement would be appreciated.
+Even typos!
+- **Github Actions**: Currently, only github actions regarding syncing the docs to their respective repositories are available.
+It would be nice to have more actions, such as testing, linting, and expecially deployments.

 ## License